-- You get door-to-door service from cruise port to airport, a tour guide, and comfortable transportation.
+- You get door-to-door service from the cruise port to the airport, a tour guide, and comfortable transportation.

 Booking a shore excursion with an independent supplier ending at the airport is an excellent option, often at a better price than booking with your cruise line.
 The benefits of securing such a tour are:

 - You can book a private small group tour customized to suit you.
-Often the tour is flexible, and you can request what time you want to be at the airport, therefore maximizing the time available to visit Rome’s best sights.
+The tour is often flexible, and you can request the time you want to be at the airport, maximizing the time available to visit Rome’s best sights.

 - Your luggage is stored safely on the tour bus or shuttle the entire time.

-- You get door-to-door service from cruise port to airport, comfortable transportation, and are accompanied by a knowledgeable guide at all times.
+- You get door-to-door service from the cruise port to the airport, comfortable transportation, and are accompanied by a knowledgeable guide at all times.

-Planning your independent tour of Rome before you leave the airport is the most flexible and least costly way of seeing the city before you travel to the airport for your flight home.
+Planning your independent tour of Rome is the most flexible and least costly way of seeing the city before you travel to the airport for your flight home.

 The benefits of booking such a tour are: